Tips for Finding Lost Indoor-Outdoor Cats

 What to Expect

-When an indoor-outdoor cat does not return home, this means something has happened to the cat.
-Cats are territorial and do not just run away from home.
-They find themselves trapped, they get driven away from their usual territory by another animal or thunderstorm and can’t find their way home, or they become ill or injured and creep away to hide in a quiet dark place.
-Below are steps you may wish to take in searching for your cat.
+• They find themselves trapped, they get driven away from their usual territory by another animal or thunderstorm or another event and can’t find their way home.
+Or they become ill or injured and creep away to hide in a quiet dark place.

-What you don’t need to do – Some people suggest putting food and water, or a litter box or bedding outside.
-Or setting a humane trap.
-These things are critical if your cat is an indoor-only cat.
-This is because indoor-only cats who are outside by mistake are not in their usual territory (inside your home).
+• These things are critical if your cat is indoor-only because indoor-only cats who are outside by mistake are not in their usual territory (inside your home).
 They are scared and likely hiding close by.
-But if your cat is indoor-outdoor, they know the territory around your home.
-They don’t need to be lured home with food or their scent.
-Something is preventing your cat from returning home.

 Immediate Steps to Take